ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 1.md

 {{< figure library="true" src="econometrics/03_OLS/Fig_03.png" numbered="true" title=" Scatter plot: Mileage versus Weight">}}

+The *true* relationship between the dependent variable and the regressors is unobservable.
+We must come up with an estimation.
+If our sample is large enough and of good quality then it is likely that we will have a good approximation to the true line.
+The figure below illustrates this situation.
+Color blue denotes the observable data.
+That is, the *sample* and the regression we can estimate from those data point.
+The green line shows the true and unobservable relationship in the whole *population*.

+{{< figure library="true" src="econometrics/03_OLS/Fig_04.png" numbered="true" title=" Scatter plot: Mileage versus Weight">}}

 ### Algebraic solution

 To find the $betas$ that minimize the sum of the squared residuals we proceed in a typical way:

 1. Set the optimization problem.